 The Social Responsibility & Compensation Committee has the sole authority to approve the fees, terms and engagement of each independent compensation consultant.
-During 2021, the Social Responsibility & Compensation Committee approved the engagement of Mercer (the "Compensation Consultant") to provide advisory services to Vistra and the Social Responsibility & Compensation Committee on various aspects of Vistra's executive compensation practices, including, but not limited to, the development of the compensation structure.
-For fiscal year 2021, the aggregate fees paid to the Compensation Consultant for executive compensation services totaled approximately \$340,000.
+During 2022, the Social Responsibility & Compensation Committee approved the continued engagement of Mercer (the "Compensation Consultant") to provide advisory services to Vistra and the Social Responsibility & Compensation Committee on various aspects of Vistra's executive compensation practices, including, but not limited to, the development of the compensation structure.
+For fiscal year 2022, the aggregate fees paid to the Compensation Consultant for executive compensation services totaled approximately \$364,000.
 In addition, management of the Company directly engages affiliates of Mercer to provide other services outside of executive compensation.
-For fiscal year 2021, the Company paid to affiliates of the Compensation Consultant approximately \$8.6 million for such other services performed for the Company.
+For fiscal year 2022, the Company paid to affiliates of the Compensation Consultant approximately \$10.1 million for insurance brokerage-related services performed for the Company.
+These affiliates are separate from the entity that provides compensation consulting services to the Company.

-For 2021, the Social Responsibility & Compensation Committee discussed the independence of the Compensation Consultant and whether its relationship with the Social Responsibility & Compensation Committee created a conflict of interest.
-In doing so, the Social Responsibility & Compensation Committee considered each of the factors set forth in

-Rule 10C-1(b)(4) under the Exchange Act and NYSE rules.
-As part of its review, the Social Responsibility & Compensation Committee received a letter from the Compensation Consultant that discussed its independence and provided relevant disclosure regarding the SEC and NYSE factors.
+For 2022, the Social Responsibility & Compensation Committee discussed the independence of the Compensation Consultant and whether its relationship with the Social Responsibility & Compensation Committee created a conflict of interest.
+In doing so, the Social Responsibility & Compensation Committee considered each of the factors set forth in Rule 10C-1(b)(4) under the Exchange Act and NYSE rules.
+As part of its review, the Social Responsibility & Compensation Committee received a letter from the Compensation Consultant that discussed its independence and provided relevant disclosure regarding the Exchange Act and NYSE factors.
 In accordance with its charter, the Social Responsibility & Compensation Committee determined that the Compensation Consultant is sufficiently independent to appropriately advise the Social Responsibility & Compensation Committee on compensation matters and that its relationship with the Compensation Consultant does not give rise to any conflict of interest.